Fannon/mobo/examples/init/field/SCHEMA.md

             "type": "object",
             "description": "For internal use only!
 After inheritance is applied, $extend will be replaced through reference.
 (For keeping info on the heritage)"
         },
+        "$path": {
+            "type": "string",
+            "description": "For internal use only!
+This stores the path of the object, as used in \"$extend\" or \"format\".
+Used for improved debugging messages"
+        },
         "$filepath": {
             "type": "string",
             "description": "For internal use only!
-This stores the relative path of the .json file.
+This stores the complete relative path of the .json file.
 Used for improved debugging messages"
         },
         "ignore": {
             "type": "boolean",